Temperance

 Finding the middle ground.

-Patience and understanding to promote peace and spiritual growth.
+Patience and understanding, promoting peace and spiritual growth.

 Negating extremes in your life by seeking equilibrium between them.